nielsdekoeijer/page/content/mnist-online.md

   }
 </style>

-This demo is entirely created in C++!
+This demo is entirely created in C++ and served statically from github.
+The technolgies used here are essentially raylib (for drawing stuff) and ONNXRuntime (for running neural networks).
+These two technolgies are quite nice for this task as the authors have kindly provided easy ways to cross compile them.

+In my view it nicely showcases what's possible with WASM!
+We live in exciting times.